a-revozyan/opsfleet/README.md

 They have asked you if you can help create the following:

-Terraform code that deploys an EKS cluster (whatever latest version is currently available) into an existing VPC
+- **Terraform code** that deploys an EKS cluster (whatever latest version is currently available) into an existing VPC.

-The terraform code should also deploy Karpenter with node pool(s) that can deploy both x86 and arm64 instances
+- The Terraform code should also deploy **Karpenter** with node pool(s) that can deploy both x86 and arm64 instances..

-Include a short readme that explains how to use the Terraform repo and that also demonstrates how an end-user (a developer from the company) can run a pod/deployment on x86 or Graviton instance inside the cluster.

 # Project Overview